 - Damage totals to public property or other people’s property may be damaged

-The way Texas commercial umbrella insurance works are that it acts as an extension of other policies, and it works to absorb additional financial liability associated with insurance claims against your business or employees.
+The way Texas commercial umbrella insurance works is that it acts as an extension of other policies, and it works to absorb additional financial liability associated with insurance claims against your business or employees.
 It differs from excess liability insurance, however, since excess liability insurance only extends specific limits on specific policies.
 Commercial umbrella insurance is able to work across policies of different types.

-Texas ACORD certificates are special certificate that is issued to holders of certain commercial insurance policies.
+Texas ACORD certificates are special certificates that are issued to holders of certain commercial insurance policies.
 They are typically made for easy portability and are only a single page in length.
 They function to give a third party a summary of the business insurance policy specifics.
 They are also known as an ACORD 25 COI or Certificate Of Insurance.
 They may also be referred to as a certificate of liability insurance.
 An ACORD certificate in Texas will include important policy information such as:

 - Insurance policy number or unique identifier